angular/angular/aio/content/special-elements/core/ng-container.md

 </ul>
 ```

-As we said that would not work, so what we can do is to simply move one of the structural directives to an `<ng-container>` element which would then wrap the other one, like so:
+As we said that would not work, what we can do is to simply move one of the structural directives to an `<ng-container>` element, which would then wrap the other one, like so:
 ```html
 <ul>
   <ng-container *ngFor="let item of items">